 At present time of breed development we see two tendencies: first – big high on legs dogs with flat ribcage.
 Second are small dogs, usually square, with short muzzle, round eyes and too round skull.

-Any departure from the foregoing points should be considered a fault and the seriousness with which the fault is regarded should be in exact proportion to its degree and its effect upon the health and welfare of the dog and on its ability to perform its traditional work.
+Any departure from the foregoing points should be considered a fault and the seriousness with which the fault is regarded should be in exact proportion to its degree and its effect upon the health and welfare of the dog and its ability to perform its traditional work.

-- Square format;
+- Square in body;

-- Flat, small, or barrel chest;
+- Flat-ribbed, shallow, or barrel chest;

 - Poorly balanced, sluggish movements;